 - Cthulu: We call this fragrance a "slow burn."
 When you give it a whiff, it doesn't seem like much.
 Very subtle.
 But put it on, and that scent will start to dawn on you.
 And once it does, it stays with you a while.
 It's scented with fossilized amber (really), which has a musky, ozonic tone.
 There's immortelle - a substance that is great for your skin, and smells a bit rustic with a leathery, hay-like aroma.
 Finally a bit of vetiver and nagarmotha lend a distant smokiness to the blend.
 The finished product is musky and a little smokey, a bit like an ancient temple.
 It's the amber and nagarmotha you'll be smelling twenty minutes after you apply, and the result is a clarity-inducing fragrance that does not distract but stays at the back of your nose's mind.

-- Grave Moss: This premium beard oil carries a fresh, earthy scent, like ground after a summer rain.
+- Gravedigger: (Formerly Grave Moss, changed in June 2017) This premium beard oil carries a fresh, earthy scent, like ground after a summer rain.
 It contains oak moss, a bold essential oil that has been used for centuries in products for men, and is prized for it's woodsy, smokey, earthy fragrance.
-We blend it with grassy vetiver and a touch of light citrus oils to give it that "fresh" scent (without imparting a citrusy aroma).
+We blend it with grassy vetiver and a touch of light citrus oils to give it that "fresh" scent (without imparting much of a citrusy aroma).
 It's a lot like the unmistakable scent of nature after rain.